The Oil Drum

 The Oil Drum was rated one of the top five sustainability blogs of 2007 by Nielsen Netratings, and was read by a diverse collection of public figures, including Roscoe Bartlett, Paul Krugman, James Howard Kunstler, Richard Rainwater, and Radiohead.
 In 2008, the site received the M. King Hubbert Award for Excellence in Energy Education from the U.S. chapter of the Association for the Study of Peak Oil and Gas (ASPO).

 The Oil Drum was started in March 2005 by Kyle Saunders (username "Prof. Goose"), a professor of political science at Colorado State University, and Dave Summers (username "Heading Out"), a professor of mining engineering at Missouri University of Science and Technology (then known as University of Missouri-Rolla).
 The site first rose to prominence following its coverage of the impact of Hurricanes Katrina and Rita on oil and gas production.
 The staff grew by dozens and became well known for rigorous, quantitative analysis of energy production and consumption.
 A notable example is former editor Stuart Staniford's analysis of the depletion of Saudi Arabia's Ghawar oil field (Depletion Levels in Ghawar).

 The site started out on the Blogger platform, moved to Scoop in August 2005, and to Drupal in December 2006.

 In 2013, The Oil Drum announced that it would stop publishing new content and would turn into an archive resource.
 Reasons cited for this change include server costs and a dwindling number of contributors of high-quality content.

+Other sources claimed that the site was archived to prevent further embarrassment to contributors as global oil production continued to increase.